Make with sweet, creamy mashed sweet potato and whole grains, these Vegan Sweet Potato Pancakes are the perfect way to start you day!

 Brett and I love breakfast food.
 It's not uncommon for us to eat two breakfasts or two breakfast-y meals in a day.
 On nights when I don't feel like "cooking" we often opt for breakfast food, usually pancakes.

 Pancakes are the best.

-For the past few months we've been on a 2 Ingredient Banana Oatmeal Blender Pancake kick, but this this past month I made my Whole Wheat Vegan Banana Pancakes for the first time in ages and we remembered just how amazing "real" pancakes are.
+For the past few months we've been on a 2 Ingredient Banana Oatmeal Blender Pancake kick, but this past month I made my Whole Wheat Vegan Banana Pancakes for the first time in ages and we remembered just how amazing "real" pancakes are.
 Don't get me wrong, I love making my blender pancakes on days when I'm feeling extra lazing, but there really is no substitute for pancakes made with flour and milk and all the yummy add-ins.

 This past weekend I decided to make a new flavor of "real" pancakes to add to our repertoire and these amazing Vegan Sweet Potato Pancakes were born...or flipped!